Setting up virtual Host on Wamp Server is very easy. But first, we should look why it is beneficial to set up the virtual host.

-While developing a site most of developers works on local server using WAMP/XAMPP server.
+While developing a site most of the developers works on the local server using WAMP/XAMPP server.
 In this case websites in development are stored in default root ie; c:\wamp\www in WAMP or in htdocs in XAMPP.

 Let's start setting up the virtual host on windows.